grahama1970/codex/README.md

 - See QUICKSTART.md for a 60‑second build, test, and live‑scenario walkthrough.
 - See FEATURES.md for an overview table of major CLI/TUI features, exec parity & reliability, discovery, scenarios, and safety controls.
 - See docs/SCILLM_LOCAL.md for using a local scillm (litellm) checkout from downstream Python projects.

+### Knowledge‑First context (RFC)

+cxplus is moving to a Knowledge‑First architecture that builds prompts from compact, cited evidence stored in ArangoDB via the memory‑agent MCP, rather than maintaining large in‑memory chat transcripts.
+This is designed to cut prompt tokens while improving determinism and traceability.

+- Status: RFC/draft (implementation gated behind a provider switch)
+- Design: docs/feature_recipes/knowledge-first-context.md
+- Impact: tiny recent chat window, structured evidence with citations, deterministic prompt sections

+This does not change the quickstart flow or Makefile targets.
+When the feature ships, it will be enabled profile‑by‑profile with safe fallbacks.